National Lampoon, Inc.: NationalLampoon.com and the web

-Publishing daily satire and cartoons, as of 2017 National Lampoon online is helmed by Editor-in-Chief Marty Dundics with contributing writers and artists including New Yorker cartoonist Bob Eckstein, SNL humorist Jack Handey, author Mike Sacks, MAD Magazines' Kit Lively, Paul Lander, Jon Daly, Dan Wuori, Brooke Preston, Trump satirist Johnny Wright and Playboy playmate/Huffington Post columnist Juliette Fretté.
-National Lampoon is very active on Twitter, initiating hashtag games that produce trending topics.
-According to their social media accounts on Facebook, Twitter and Instagram they are 'The Comedy Brand.' iHeart Radio is a content partner with National Lampoon Comedy Radio featuring National Lampoon Radio News.
-There is a comedy store that sells branded T-shirts and all of the back issues of the original magazine.
+Publishing daily satire and cartoons, as of 2017 National Lampoon online was helmed by Editor-in-Chief Marty Dundics with contributing writers and artists including The New Yorker cartoonist Bob Eckstein, SNL humorist Jack Handey, author Mike Sacks, MAD magazine's Kit Lively, Paul Lander, Jon Daly, Dan Wuori, Brooke Preston, Trump satirist Johnny Wright, and Playboy Playmate/Huffington Post columnist Juliette Fretté.

+National Lampoon was very active on Twitter, initiating hashtag games that produce trending topics.
+According to their social media accounts on Facebook, Twitter, and Instagram they were 'The Comedy Brand.'
+IHeartRadio was a content partner with National Lampoon Comedy Radio featuring National Lampoon Radio News.
+The NationalLampoon.com site included a store that sold branded T-shirts and back issues of the original magazine.

 Radio

 National Lampoon Comedy Radio was a 24/7 all comedy radio network that was made available to XM Satellite Radio, AM, FM, HD, Cable Radio and Podcast.
 It ran for two and a half years.

 Affiliated with Clear Channel Communications, National Lampoon Comedy Radio was first added to XM Satellite Radio, and began airing on the satellite radio service on October 1, 2006.
 Much of the programming was broadcast from National Lampoon World Headquarters in West Hollywood, California.
 The station had pre-recorded, mock-live comedy talk shows with hosts Nadine Rajabi "Nadine @ Nite", Kevin Couch, and Phil Iazzetta broadcasting five days a week.
-The programing was built around stand-up performances from famous comedians such as Jerry Seinfeld, Robin Williams, George Carlin, D. L. Hughley, and Bob Saget.
+The programming was built around stand-up performances from famous comedians such as Jerry Seinfeld, Robin Williams, George Carlin, D. L. Hughley, and Bob Saget.
 The station also played prank calls from Crank Yankers and other sources, parody songs (labeled "Poon Tunes"), and interviews with active comedians (Marc Maron, Larry The Cable Guy, Dave Attell, and many more).

 Behind the scenes, the XM network was created and run out of two small, adjoining offices in a building on Sunset Blvd.
-The programing, while seeming live to the listener, was pre-recorded and uploaded to an XM server each day.
+The programming, while seeming live to the listener, was pre-recorded and uploaded to an XM server each day.

 While on the air, the station was funded by Kent Emmons and supported by a staff of Tre Giles, David Frederic, Eugene Chin, Kevin Couch, Phil Iazzetta, Nadine Rajabi, Eric Cahill, and Jason Sharp.

 Funding for the network was pulled in May 2008, when it was deemed unprofitable (despite having not employed anyone to sell ads).
-The XM feed continued to air existing content until the following year.

-As of March 6, 2009, National Lampoon radio was dropped from the Sirius-XM line-up, replaced by talk programming.
+The Sirius-XM feed continued to air existing National Lampoon Comedy Radio content until March 2009, when it was replaced by talk programming.

 Television

-Originally formed in 2002, the National Lampoon College Network was a block of weekly television programming broadcast to colleges and universities.
+Originally formed in 2002 from the remnants of the Burly Bear Network, the National Lampoon College Network was a block of weekly television programming broadcast to colleges and universities.
 The format was similar to MTVu, the college-focused division of MTV.